 Open Source Plan Policy

-- A Creative Commons license that includes “attribution” or places the work in the public domain.
+- Includes a license listed on the Open Source Initiative approved license list or a Creative Commons license that includes “attribution” or places the work in the public domain.

-The Open Source plan is intended to enable projects working on open-source-licensed software to host websites containing information directly related to the community around that software.
-Some examples of this content are landing pages, documentation, and change histories, in addition to more ephemeral content such as blogs by the development team, issue trackers, and similar auxiliary information.
-This is intended for projects that welcome open collaboration and reuse of their software and potentially their associated content.
+Sites qualifying for the Open Source plan might include content such as documentation, change histories, issue trackers, blogs by the development team, and similar auxiliary information.
+The Open Source plan is intended for projects that welcome open collaboration and reuse of their software and potentially their associated content.

 Good examples of projects with the type of site we are targeting are: